The following is a spoiler-free review of Batman v Superman: Dawn of Justice, a Zack Snyder film.

 Gal Gadot isn’t in a lot of the film, so her performance was a bit tough to really criticize.
 Some of her lines really worked for me, but her last lines in the film didn’t.
 She doesn’t really hurt the film at all.
 In fact, I think people familiar with her alias will be very happy with what the character gets to do.

 Lex Luthor is one of the most interesting antagonists in DC Comics, but I’m not sure everyone will be jumping up and down in their seats over this take on Lex Luthor.
 Jesse Eisenberg is a great actor, but I’m not really on board with everything he did in this film.
 I do think there is a chance that some will love what Eisenberg put into his version of Lex Luthor, but I fear that most will criticize him harshly.
 He definitely wasn’t as well-written as General Zod was in Man of Steel.
 And I was not a fan of Eisenberg’s version of the character.
+His Lex is just too silly for the tone that Zack Snyder’s DC films have gone for.

 But the best performance in this film – without question – comes from Ben Affleck.
 He is a great Bruce Wayne, and he is one of the best live-action versions of Batman we’ve had.
 However, this is a very brutal and violent Batman, and I think the lengths he goes to might not sit well with everyone watching the film.
 But make no mistake, when this film was over, all I wanted was to see a solo Batman-film.
 And a lot of that has to do with Jeremy Irons, as well.
 Irons and Affleck worked well in their scenes together, and I definitely want to see more of that sooner, rather than later.

-Now, I haven’t, and won’t, go out of my way to reveal anything here, but one of the big official trailers made the mistake of revealing the appearance of a certain super-villain, and ‘it’ looks as bad as ‘it‘ did in the trailers.
+Now, I haven’t, and won’t, go out of my way to reveal anything here, but one of the big official trailers made the mistake of revealing the appearance of a certain super-villain, and ‘it’ looks about as bad as ‘it‘ did in the trailers.
 Everything ‘it’ did fell flat for me.
 But ‘it‘ definitely wasn’t the worst thing about the film.

 No, the worst superhero movie-sin this film makes is that it, at times, felt like a giant commercial for four of the upcoming DC Cinematic Universe-films.
 It lingers on easter eggs/previews of upcoming films for so long that it actually ends up being a much messier way of setting up the future of the cinematic universe than what Marc Webb’s The Amazing Spider-Man 2 tried to do for Sony.